Gabe-Alvess/LibraryAppDiagrams/sequence/sequence-diagrams.md

 Actor Librarian as lib
 Boundary Menu as menu
+Control AuthenticationService as authservice
-Control AuthenticationService as service collections LibrarianService as libservice database LibrarianRepo as repo
+Control LibrarianService as libservice
+Database LibrarianRepo as repo

 lib -> menu : librarian wants to login activate lib